 PRO TIP: If you are a returning student, request emergency relief aid.
 In March 2020, over $12 billion in federal funding was assigned to higher education institutions for relief and economic security.
 Half of that money is supposed to be used for emergency grants for current students.
 Contact your financial aid office to learn more and check your eligibility.

 A key to financial success is learning how to use and maintain a budget.
 You may not have as many expenses right now as you inevitably will down the road, but the practice of forecasting and planning spending and savings each month will help you stay organized and on track for financial stability.

-Here is a college budgeting guide – the perfect resource to start learning the ins and outs and to get started budgeting today.
+Here are two college budgeting guides – one from Nerd Wallet and one from Pearson Pathways — both are great resources to start learning the ins and outs and to get started budgeting today.

 Free up more cash

 After crunching the numbers and sorting out your budget you may be eager to free up some additional funds.
 Lucky for you, we have a few ideas to get you started!

 - Buy used or rent!
 Follow the expert Instagram thrifters’ example by buying or (better yet) renting clothes, textbooks, furniture, etc..